tacitdynamics/tacitdynamics.github.io/foldersync/faq.md

 Taken from here: http://www.snailbook.com/faq/sftp-corruption.auto.html

 So you need to modify the SFTP server in some way, so that it doesn't send back plain text.

+### Login with private key file doesnt work
+Please ensure file is in one of the following formats: pkcs5, pkcs8, openssh-key-v1, ssh-rsa-cert-v01@openssh.com, ssh-dsa-cert-v01@openssh.com

 ## Amazon Cloud Drive issues
 ### Amazon Cloud Drive unavailable